Broker-Dealer Accounting Virtual Conference

 • Disaggregation of Income Statement Expenses

-• Proposed hedge accounting improvements
+• Proposed hedge accounting improvements, including expanding hedge accounting eligibility

 • Definition of a public business entity